duckDominatrix/headhunter-resume-updater/README.md

 For install workflow we need [Node.js](https://nodejs.org/en/).

-But you can use files whithout Node.js:
+But you can use files whithout Node.js in "/extention" folder:
 - manifest.json
 - background.js
 - content.js